 The Company assumes interest rate risk (the risk that general interest rate levels will change) as a result of its normal operations.
-As a result, the fair values of the Company's financial instruments will change when interest rate levels change and that change may be either favorable or unfavorable to the Company.
+As a result, the Company expects the fair values of its financial instruments to change when interest rate levels change, and that change may be either favorable or unfavorable to the Company.
 Management attempts to match maturities of assets and liabilities to the extent believed necessary to minimize interest rate risk.
-Management monitors rates and maturities of assets and liabilities to minimize interest rate risk by adjusting terms of new loans and by investing in securities with terms that mitigate the Company's overall interest rate risk.
+Management monitors rates and maturities of assets and liabilities and attempts to minimize interest rate risk by adjusting terms of new loans and by investing in securities with terms that mitigate the Company's overall interest rate risk.